SergioRomera/shareplex/README.md

 * Replication from Oracle 12c to Oracle 12c
 * Replication from Oracle 12c to SQLServer
 * Replication from Oracle 12c to Kafka
+* Replication from Oracle 12c to Oracle 12c with Foglight Monitoring

 ## Required Software